Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Absolute separability

 \begin{definition} A state $\rho \in \mathcal B(\mathbb{C}^{N}\otimes\mathbb{C}^{M})$ is absolutely separable (AS) if and only if, for any unitary matrix $U$ acting on $ \mathbb{C}^{N}\otimes\mathbb{C}^{M}$, $\rho'=U\rho U^{\dag}$ is separable. \end{definition}

 Since unitary transformations preserve the spectrum of a given density matrix $\rho$, it is possible to infer \textit{absolute} separability criteria based solely on the eigenvalues of the state \cite{verstraete_maximally_2001}.
 For that reason, the set AS is also called separable from spectrum.
-Clearly, the maximally mixed state (MMS), $\rho\propto\mathds{1}$, is absolutely separable, hence the AS set must contain the MMS and states sufficiently close to it.
+Clearly, the maximally mixed state (MMS), $\rho\propto\mathds{1}$, is absolutely separable.
+Moreover, states sufficiently close to the MMS are also absolutely separable, as discussed in the following. \\

-The most celebrated criteria for AS is based in the matrix norm of the operator $\rho$, and it is usually referred to as the \textit{Gurvits-Barnum ball} (GBB)~\cite{gurvits_largest_2002}.
-This criterion can be expressed as a function of the purity of the state, $\mathrm{Tr}(\rho^2)$, as presented in the following theorem.
+The most celebrated AS criterion is based on the matrix norm of the operator $\rho$, and is known as the \textit{Gurvits-Barnum ball} (GBB)~\cite{gurvits_largest_2002}.
+It can be expressed as a function of the purity of the state, $\mathrm{Tr}(\rho^2)$, as follows:

 \begin{theorem} \cite{gurvits_largest_2002} Let $\rho \in \mathcal B(\mathbb{C}^{N}\otimes\mathbb{C}^{M})$ be a normalized state in a Hilbert space of global dimension $D=N\cdot M$.
 If

 then $\rho$ is absolutely separable. \end{theorem}